filipecorrea/vicinityhash/README.md

 # vicinityhash
-Given a latitude, longitude and the radius, this library converts a circular [geofence](https://en.wikipedia.org/wiki/Geo-fence) area into a set of [geohashes](https://en.wikipedia.org/wiki/Geohash).
+Given latitude, longitude and radius, this library converts a circular [geofence](https://en.wikipedia.org/wiki/Geo-fence) into a set of [geohashes](https://en.wikipedia.org/wiki/Geohash).

 This code was developed based on [Ashwin Nair's algorithm](https://github.com/ashwin711/proximityhash).